jlperona-teaching/ecs154a-winter20/lab4/lab4.rst

 * the Logisim Evolution Gates library
 * the Logisim Evolution Plexers library
 * the Logisim Evolution Arithmetic library
-* registers from the Logisim Evolution Memory library
+* flip flops and registers from the Logisim Evolution Memory library

 You may not use ROMs or RAM; doing so will result in a 0.
-Make your storage out of register modules.
+Make your storage out of flip flops or register modules.